 On the walk back to the main part of town, we got gorgeous views of the vast Breiðarfjörður and Atlantic Ocean under the aforementioned warm late evening glow of the sun.

-Baejarfoss resides in the West Region of Iceland.
+Baejarfoss resides in the West Region in Ólafsvík, Iceland.
 It is administered by the municipality of Snæfellsbær.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting their website.